British Heritage Railway Lines

 Examples of children's railways with steam locomotives include: Dresden park railway, Dresden, Germany; Gyermekvasút, Budapest, Hungary; Park Railway Maltanka, Poznań, Poland; Košice Children's Railway, Košice, Slovakia, and the 7 inch gauge steam railway within the grounds of St Nicholas' school, Merstham, Surrey, which the children still help operate with assistance from the East Surrey 16mm Group, and other volunteers - it also has open days.

-Mountain Railways
+British Mountain Railways

 Creating passages for trains up steep hills and through mountain regions offers many obstacles which call for special technical solutions.
 Special steep grade railway -technologies and extensive tunneling may be employed.
 The use of narrow gauge allows tighter curves in the track and offers a smaller structure gauge and tunnel size.
 In high altitudes, the difficulties in construction and logistics as well as limited urban development and demand of transport combined with special rolling stock requirements has meant that many mountain railways have been left unmodernized.
 The possibility to marvel at the engineering feats of the railway builders of the past with views of pristine mountain scenes has made many railways in mountainous areas profitable as tourist attractions.

-Pit Railways
+British Pit Railways

 Pit railways have been an important part of operating an underground mine all over the world.
 Small rail vehicles offer effective transportation of ore and waste rock, as well as workers, through narrow tunnels.
 Sometimes the trains were the sole mode of transport in the passages between the work sites and the mine entrance.
 Often the loading gauge of the railway dictated the cross-section of the passages to be dug, and the tunnel and the track created an integral combination.
 On many mining sites, pit railways have been abandoned due to mine closure or adoption of new kinds of transportation equipment.
 Nowadays some show mines exhibit a vintage pit railway and offer a chance to experience a man trip into the mine.

-Underground Railways
+British Underground Railways

 Millennium Underground Railway or M1, built from 1894 to 1896, is the oldest line of the Budapest Metro system and the second oldest underground railway in the world.
 In the 1980s and 1990s, M 1 underwent major reconstruction and Line 1 now serves eight original stations.
 The original appearance of the old stations has been preserved.
 In 2002, it was listed as a UNESCO World Heritage Site.
 There is also a Millennium Underground Museum in the Deák Ferenc Square concourse where many other artifacts from the metro's early history can be seen.

-Heritage railways in United Kingdom
+British Heritage Railways in United Kingdom

 In Britain, heritage railways are often railway lines which were once run as commercial railways, but were later no longer needed or were closed down, and were taken over or re-opened by volunteers or non-profit organisations.
 A typical British heritage railway will use steam locomotives and original rolling stock to create a supposed "period atmosphere", although some are now concentrating on more recent "modern image" diesel and electric traction supposedly to re-create the post-steam railway era.
 Many run on partial routes unconnected to a larger network or railways, run only seasonally, and charge high fares compared to services that focus mainly on providing transit.
 As a result, they are primarily, indeed exclusively, focused on serving the tourist and leisure markets, not local transportation needs.
 However, in the 1990s and 2000s some heritage railways have professed to provide local transportation and to extend their running seasons to cater for commercial passenger traffic.